Demi Lovato Teases An ‘American Pie’-Type ‘Camp Rock 3’ With A ‘Sex Scene’

 Now that the days of Disney alum Demi Lovato as a tween are far behind her, the star pitched quite a bold theme for Camp Rock 3, a would-be third trilogy capper to her unforgettable television movie stint under the network, that will celebrate her maturity.

-In her recent appearance on The Ellen DeGeneres Show, the singer said that she and the cast members of the Disney Channel original movies including the Jonas Brothers would like to make an R-rated Camp Rock 3.
+In her recent appearance on The Ellen DeGeneres Show, the singer said that she and the cast members of the Disney Channel original movies, including the Jonas Brothers, would like to make an R-rated Camp Rock 3.

 “All of our fans have now grown up, so anybody that watched Camp Rock is now older and can appreciate like an American Pie version.”